Guide to Selecting Kitchen Backsplashes

 A painted glass panel backsplash can make your kitchen wall look modern and sleek, especially if paired with covered or hidden LED lighting in the overhead cabinet.
 Aside from its neat look, it is a preferred choice since the glass surface is very durable, non-porous, and very easy to clean.

 However, there are a few things to keep in mind when it comes to glass backsplashes.
 First, the glass panels are pre-cut in modular sizes, meaning if you want to use this material and have an entirely smooth look, devoid of any edges, you will need to have the glass panel customized.
-The second consideration is the price; the typical cost for colored or back painted glass ranges from $180 to $200 per square foot.
+The second consideration is the price; the typical cost for colored or back-painted glass ranges from $180 to $200 per square foot.

-However, it is possible to get a glass panel for around $100 per square foot and paint the back yourself, but this will require additional cost and time, though.
+However, it is possible to get a glass panel for around $100 per square foot and paint the back yourself, but this will require additional cost and time, however.
 Installing a back glass panel backsplash can be done in several ways such as direct adhesion, standoffs, adhered fasteners, or by framing.

 Stainless Steel Backsplashes